OpenWaterFoundation/cdss-app-snodas-tools/README.md

                                        - QGIS 2.x
                                        - Python 2
+                                       - Developed on Windows and deployed to GCP Ubuntu 16.x pycharm-project-qgis3/       Archive of PyCharm project files based on QGIS 3.x environment, which was the original Python 3 version of SNODAS tools.
+                                       - QGIS 3.x
+                                       - Python 3
-                                       - Developed on Windows and deployed to GCP Ubuntu 16.x README.md                    This file. test-CDSS/                   Test workflow to process SNODAS data for CDSS. cdss-webapp-snodas-tools/      Legacy web application based on HTML/JavaScript. owf-app-snodas-ng/             OWF-developed SNODAS UI using Angular.
+                                       - Developed on Linux and deployed to GCP Ubuntu 20.x README.md                    This file. src/                         Latest SNODAS Tools code, used with 'venv' firtual environment. test-CDSS/                   Test workflow to process SNODAS data for CDSS (with 'pycharm-project-qgis3/'). test-custom/                 Test workflow to process SNODAS data for a custom datase (with 'src/' and 'venv/'). venv/                        Virtual environment folders used during development (files and folders are ignored from the repository). cdss-webapp-snodas-tools/      Legacy web application based on HTML/JavaScript. owf-app-snodas-ng/             OWF-developed SNODAS UI using Angular.
 ```